Dr. Rachel’s Favorite Low-FODMAP Cobb Salad Recipe; Gluten-free

 • Salt and pepper to taste

-• Low-FODMAP Green Goddess Dressing, low-FODMAP Ranch Dressing, or low-FODMAP Italian Dressing
+• Low-FODMAP Green Goddess Dressing, Low-FODMAP Ranch Dressing, or Low-FODMAP Italian Dressing

 Directions